kaykhahima/film-magic/README.md

 - **actors**: Actor information
 - **actor_details**: Detailed actor information

+## Caching Mechanism

+### Film Caching

+- **On-Demand Caching**: Films list are cached the first time a user loads the home screen and detailed film information are cached when a user views a film's details screen
+- **Persistent Storage**: All film data is stored in the local SQLite database for future access
+- **Offline Access**: Once cached, film details can be accessed without an internet connection

+### Image Caching

+- **Viewport-Based Caching**: Images are only cached when they appear in the device's viewport
+- **Lazy Loading**: This approach optimizes memory usage and network bandwidth
+- **Cache Management**: The app uses Flutter's `cached_network_image` package to handle image caching
+- **Persistence**: Cached images remain available for offline viewing after initial loading.
+Consider checking the [Known Issues](#known-issues) section see image loading issues on iOS devices.

 ## Navigation

 The app uses `go_router` for navigation with a bottom navigation bar for main sections: